Surgery: What to Expect

 Surgical Waiting Area

 This area is where family members can wait while you are in surgery.
-Your family will receive a pager so they can leave the waiting area and be notified when to return.
+Your family will be asked for contact information (mobile phone number) so they can leave the waiting area and be notified when to return.
+If your family does not have a cell phone a pager will be provided.
 The surgeon will meet with your family at the end of surgery.

 Surgical Admissions